By Jodi Mailander Farrell

 Vegan Fine Foods

 Fort Lauderdale’s first all-vegan food market and café opened downtown in 2018.
 Created by Florida Atlantic University professor Steven Smith, a former Procter & Gamble product engineer, Vegan Fine Foods is an exclusively plant-based gourmet grocery store.
 It also features a dine-in/takeout café that serves acai bowls, wraps, juices, desserts and more.
-Smith, a committed vegan for 20 years, wanted to create a one-stop shop for vegans that also appeals to vegetarians and non-vegans.
+Smith, a committed vegan, wanted to create a one-stop shop for vegans that also appeals to vegetarians and non-vegans.